-Annex C

-ASRC Record Keeping
+Annex C. ASRC Record Keeping

-- C.3 ASRC Record Keeping - C.3.1 Record Storage - A copy of all official communications, letters, FAXs, newsletters, memo's for record, minutes of meetings, bank statements after balancing the checkbook, copies of bill's paid will be forward to the ASRC Official address Attn: Record Custodian. - C.3.1.1 Space will allocated within the BRMRG "locker" for Corporate records and should consist of at least one file cabinet. - C.3.1.2 An ASRC records administrator shall be appointed with the rest of the BRMRG officers at the annual BRMRG appointment date by the Chairman of Blue Ridge Mountain Group with approval of the ASRC Board of Directors. - C.3.1.3 The ASRC record Administrator will be responsible for receiving, filing and maintaining all official records, mission files, correspondence, et cetera that pertains to the operation of the Conference. - C.3.2Structure of Record Keeping System - C.3.2.1 ASRC Conference files will be filed by Calendar Year. - C.3.2.2 The following files will be established for each calendar year: - 1.
+- C.1 Record Storage A copy of all official communications, letters, FAXs, newsletters, memo's for record, minutes of meetings, bank statements after balancing the checkbook, copies of bill's paid will be forward to the ASRC Official address Attn: Record Custodian. - C.1.1 Space will allocated within the BRMRG "locker" for Corporate records and should consist of at least one file cabinet. - C.1.2 An ASRC records administrator shall be appointed with the rest of the BRMRG officers at the annual BRMRG appointment date by the Chairman of Blue Ridge Mountain Group with approval of the ASRC Board of Directors. - C.1.3 The ASRC record Administrator will be responsible for receiving, filing and maintaining all official records, mission files, correspondence, et cetera that pertains to the operation of the Conference. - C.2 Structure of Record Keeping System - C.2.1 ASRC Conference files will be filed by Calendar Year. - C.2.2 The following files will be established for each calendar year: - 1.
 Correspondence - 2.
 Fiscal Records - 3.
 Incident Records - 4.
 Medical Records - 5.
-Board of Directors meeting minutes and Information from Board of Directors meetings. - General or Special Membership Meeting minutes and associated documents.
+Board of Directors meeting minutes and Information from Board of Directors meetings. - 6.
+General or Special Membership Meeting minutes and associated documents.

-Allowable Use Of The ASRC Emblem \ Logo and the ASRC Uniform
+Annex D. Allowable Use Of The ASRC Emblem \ Logo

-- D.5.1 Statement of intent - The ASRC logo is used to meet several objectives.
+- D.1 Statement of intent The ASRC logo is used to meet several objectives.
 First and foremost, it serves as the organization's primary means of identifying the ASRC and its members.
-Therefore, we must guard against unreasonable use of the logo. - D.5.2 Use of the ASRC Name, Patch, and Emblem/Logo - The ASRC name, emblem or logo, whether incorporated in the ASRC patch or in some other form, is the most readily recognized symbol of the organization.
+Therefore, we must guard against unreasonable use of the logo. - D.1.2 Use of the ASRC Name, Patch, and Emblem/Logo The ASRC name, emblem or logo, whether incorporated in the ASRC patch or in some other form, is the most readily recognized symbol of the organization.
 Its use on missions or for official business purposes is encouraged.
-However, general personal use of the name/emblem/logo grovings unacceptable opportunity for misrepresentation of the organization.
-The use of the ASRC name, patch and/or emblem/logo shall be limited to official ASRC of Group business (including, but not limited to, training and incidents).
-This in the way prohibits the use of the name, patch or emblem/logo on personal items, provided those items are used solely while engaged in ASRC activities, or any ASRC identification is removed or concealed when items are used for non-ASRC functions. - D.5.3 Display of ASRC patches by Non-ASRC Organizations - Non-ASRC organizations/individuals may receive patches for display in patch collections (or other appropriate displays) through request to the ASRC Board of Directors. - D.5.4 Administrative Use of the uniform - The ASRC uniform may be used for administrative purposes, with the following constraints. - The ASRC uniform is described in two configurations: (1) a long sleeve blue D.5.4.1 Chambery work shirt, with appropriate patiches, as seen in the following graphic, LIPM BORG along with navy blue BD.-type field pants; or - during warm weather - a yellow t-shirt with an ASRC logo on the front or/or back of the t-shirt, along with navv blue BD.-type field pants.
+However, general personal use of the name/emblem/logo provides unacceptable opportunity for misrepresentation of the organization.
+The use of the ASRC name, patch and/or emblem/logo shall be limited to official ASRC or Group business (including, but not limited to, training and incidents).
+This in no way prohibits the use of the name, patch or emblem/logo on personal items, provided those items are used solely while engaged in ASRC activities, or any ASRC identification is removed or concealed when items are used for non-ASRC functions. - D.1.3 Display of ASRC patches by Non-ASRC Organizations Non-ASRC organizations/individuals may receive patches for display in patch collections (or other appropriate displays) through request to the ASRC Board of Directors. - D.1.4 Administrative Use of the uniform The ASRC uniform may be used for administrative purposes, with the following constraints. - D.1.4.1 The ASRC uniform is described in two configurations: (1) a long sleeve blue Chambery work shirt, with appropriate patches, as seen in the following graphic, along with navy blue BD- type field pants; or - during warm weather - a yellow t-shirt with an ASRC logo on the front and/or back of the t-shirt, along with navy blue BD.- type field pants.
 The ASRC uniform is seen as an expendable garment subject to the rigors of wilderness search and rescue operations.